FNS-Division/algeria24-training/README.md

 jupyter lab
 ```

-## Usage notes
+### To run on Google Colab

 All notebooks are created using Google Colab for easy accessibility.
 In order to run them on [Google Colab](https://colab.research.google.com/), you will need to sign in with a Google account.
 If you are unfamiliar with Google Colab, please watch this [introductory video](https://www.youtube.com/watch?v=inN8seMm7UI).

+1. Navigate to each notebook in the repository
-At the top of each notebook, click on the **Open in Colab** button.
+2. At the top of each notebook, click on the **Open in Colab** button.

 <a href="https://colab.research.google.com/github/sg-peytrignet/algeria24-training/blob/main/3_fiber_modeling.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

+## Usage notes

 Follow the notebooks in numerical order for the best learning experience.